Qiskit/qiskit-ibmq-provider/README.md

 provider_2 = IBMQ.get_provider(hub='MY_HUB', group='MY_GROUP', project='MY_PROJECT')
 ```

-## Updating to the new IBM Quantum Experience
+## Updating to the new IBM Quantum

 Since November 2019 (and with version `0.4` of this `qiskit-ibmq-provider`
-package), the IBM Quantum Provider only supports the new [IBM Quantum Experience], dropping
+package), the IBM Quantum Provider only supports the new [IBM Quantum], dropping
 support for the legacy Quantum Experience and Qconsole accounts.
-The new IBM Quantum
-Experience is also referred as `v2`, whereas the legacy one and Qconsole as `v1`.
+The new IBM Quantum is also referred as `v2`, whereas the legacy one and Qconsole as `v1`.

 This section includes instructions for updating your accounts and programs.
 Please note that: